Cave-8/Enigma-machine/README.md

 # Enigma-machine
-An enigma machine simulator built in Rust
+An enigma machine simulator built in Rust.